soupjake/timestudywork/README.md

 # timestudydonor
-verion of time study app with donor first
+version of time study app with donor first for work